The Jazz Masters

 "The Jazz Masters: Setting the Record Straight offers an intimate look at the lives of twenty-one musicians who defined acoustic ‘mainstream’ jazz in profoundly important ways.
 In thoughtful interviews with each artist, Peter Zimmerman probes their musical worlds with a knowing eye and ear, presenting the jazz community as an extended family and showing how musicians know and respect each other.
 From New Orleans, Chicago, Kansas City, and other towns along the Mississippi and its tributaries, artists traveled to New York as the acknowledged Jazz Mecca and built their careers in its clubs and concert halls.
 This entertaining book is also an invaluable resource that will be welcomed by music lovers. "- William R. Ferris, professor of history emeritus at University of North Carolina’s Center for the Study of the American South

 "Much has been written about the history of jazz and its storied past.
 Peter Zimmerman has posited the subject as a contemporary living musical form through use of original source material in the form of oral histories.
 This makes it an invaluable resource for jazz scholars and general fans of the genre.
-His style is accessible, personal, and familiar, avoiding the dryness of academic writing and conveying a real passion for the music. "- Alex de Laszlo, Collection Development Librarian at the City University of New York (CUNY)
+His style is accessible, personal, and familiar, avoiding the dryness of academic writing and conveying a real passion for the music. "- Alex de Laszlo, collection development librarian at the City University of New York (CUNY)

 "Peter Zimmerman’s The Jazz Masters is an engaging and diverse mix of eminent players and fascinating personalities.
-Zimmerman presents their observations, opinions, and insights in a relaxed, conversational style that feel more like informal chats than traditional interviews. "- Bob Bernotas, author of Top Brass: Interviews and Master Classes with Jazz's Leading Brass Players and Reed All About It: Interviews and Master Classes with Jazz's Leading Reed Players
+Zimmerman presents their observations, opinions, and insights in a relaxed, conversational style that feels more like informal chats than traditional interviews. "- Bob Bernotas, author of Top Brass: Interviews and Master Classes with Jazz's Leading Brass Players and Reed All About It: Interviews and Master Classes with Jazz's Leading Reed Players